s-furutani/network-prebunking-problem/README.md

 This repository contains the source code for ""

 ## Code
-To reproduce our main results (Fig. 2), please type the following commands:
+To reproduce our main results (Fig. 2), please type the following command:

 ```
 python main_real.py